nwchemgit/nwchem-wiki/COSMO-Solvation-Model.md

 possible to those of the original Klamt and Schuurmann based implementation.

-"gamma\_s" modifies the width of the smooth switching function that eliminates surface charges when their positions move into the sphere of a neighboring atom. "gamma\_s 0.0" leads to a heavyside or abrupt switching function, whereas "gamma\_s 1.0" maximizes the width of the switching function.
-The default value is "gamma\_s 1.0".
+"gamma_s" modifies the width of the smooth switching function that eliminates surface charges when their positions move into the sphere of a neighboring atom. "gamma_s 0.0" leads to a heavyside or abrupt switching function, whereas "gamma_s 1.0" maximizes the width of the switching function.
+The default value is "gamma_s 1.0".

-"sw\_tol" specifies the cutoff of the switching function below which a surface charge at a particular point is eliminated.
+"sw_tol" specifies the cutoff of the switching function below which a surface charge at a particular point is eliminated.
 The values of the switching function lie in the domain from 0 to 1.
 This value should not be set too small as that leads to instabilities in the linear system solvers.
-The default value is "sw\_tol 1.0e-4".
+The default value is "sw_tol 1.0e-4".

-"do\_gasphase" is a flag to control whether the calculation of the solvation energy is preceded by a gas phase calculation.
+"do_gasphase" is a flag to control whether the calculation of the solvation energy is preceded by a gas phase calculation.
 The default is to always perform a gas phase calculation first and then calculate the solvation starting from the converged gas phase electron density.
 However, in geometry optimizations this approach can double the cost.
-In such a case setting "do\_gasphase false" suppresses the gas phase calculations and only the solvated system calculations are performed.
+In such a case setting "do_gasphase false" suppresses the gas phase calculations and only the solvated system calculations are performed.
 This option needs to be used with care as in some cases starting the COSMO solvation from an unconverged electron density can generate unphysical charges that lock the calculation into strange electron distributions.

-"do\_cosmo\_ks" is a flag to turn on the Klamt-Schuurmann model
+"do_cosmo_ks" is a flag to turn on the Klamt-Schuurmann model

-"do\_cosmo\_yk" is a flag to turn on the York-Karplus model (default)
+"do_cosmo_yk" is a flag to turn on the York-Karplus model (default)

-The following example is for a water molecule in \`water', using the HF/6-31G\*\* level of
+The following example is for a water molecule in 'water', using the HF/6-31G** level of
 theory:
 ```
 start
 echo
  title "h2o"
 geometry
  o                  .0000000000         .0000000000        -.0486020332
  h                  .7545655371         .0000000000         .5243010666
  h                 -.7545655371         .0000000000         .5243010666
 end
 basis segment cartesian
  o library 6-31g**
  h library 6-31g**
 end
 cosmo
  dielec 78.0
  radius 1.40
         1.16
         1.16
  lineq  0
 end
 task scf energy
 ```
 Alternatively, instead of listing COSMO radii parameters in the input, the former can be loaded using an external file through the "parameters"